Beara Way – 9 Days

 - Day 6 / Allihies to Eyeries

-- This may be a short walk day, but the views along the way are incredibly beautiful.
-You will leave the village and walk through what remains of an old copper mine, which was once the largest producer of copper in Europe.
+This may be a short walk day, but the views along the way are incredibly beautiful.
+You will leave the village and walk through what remains of an old copper mine which was once the largest producer of copper in Europe.
 The trail follows an old disused road that offers you views across Clough Bay, the Kenmare River and beyond to the Kerry Coastline.
-If you arrive into the village early, you can relax by exploring the small colourful village, by taking a walk to the beach, or sitting back and doing some reading.
-Overnight in Eyeries Distance: 12 km; Ascent 490 m/1500 ft Approximate walking time: 3 to 4 hrs
+You will stay overnight in Eyeries.

 - Day 7 / Eyeries to Lauragh

 After leaving Eyeries, the trail takes you down to Eyeries Point to follow a beautiful coastal path by Coulagh Bay to reach Ballycrovane Harbour.
 Here is the site of a magnificent 4.7 m / 14 ft prehistoric standing stone which still has an inscription in ancient Ogham writing.